 Dale in 2016.
 (Photo Credit: Getty Images)

-Dale’s life has been particularly hard, even before these rough last few years.
-His father, Gary Winton, died when he was just 13 years old and as he said, his mother, actress Sheree Winton, died by suicide after her own battle with clinical depression.
-But the star hasn't let those personal tragedies hinder his showbiz ambitions.
-In addition to his job hosting Dale’s Supermarket Sweep, he has also presented game shows In It to Win It and Hole in the Wall.
-And now he’s finally back on TV on the travelogue Florida Fly Drive, visiting tourist attractions in the Sunshine State.
-We're so glad you're back in the spotlight, Dale!
+Dale’s life had been particularly hard, even before his final years.
+His father, Gary Winton, died when he was just 13 years old and as he once said, his mother, actress Sheree Winton, died by suicide after her own battle with clinical depression.
+But the star hadn't let those personal tragedies hinder his showbiz ambitions.
+In addition to his job hosting Supermarket Sweep, he also presented the popular game show Hole in the Wall and starred on the TV travelogue Florida Fly Drive.
+Our thoughts are with Dale's family and friends during this difficult time.